niccokunzmann/first_timer_scraper/README.md

 This web service tries to solve this by looking at the data:

-- What is it that first-timers contributed to?
+- What did first-timers contributed to?
 - Did they continue to contribute?
 - Which issues did they solve?
-- Which projects do best at welcoming new contributors?
+- Which projects are best at welcoming new contributors?

 First Timer Contributions
 -------------------------